Equity Policy and Procedures

 The College offers informal resolutions to address unwelcomed behavior.
 Informal resolutions are primarily designed to address unwelcomed behavior or harm and to attempt restoration of the relationship between the parties.
 Examples of Informal Resolution options may include a facilitated conversation between the parties, mediation, supportive measures, a Restorative Justice conversation or circle, targeted and/or broad-based training, educational programming for relevant individuals or groups, communication with the responding individual, or any other reasonable remedy that will achieve the goals of the Policy.
 In some instances, notifying an individual that certain actions or language are offensive and requesting that the actions or language stop will heighten awareness and accomplish the objectives of the Policy.
 In other instances, Restorative Justice conversations or coaching conversations may also be an appropriate method for addressing the unwelcomed behavior.

 After assessing the unwelcomed behavior, the Equity Officers may recommend that informal resolution may be the most effective option at stopping the harmful conduct, addressing its effects, and preventing reoccurrence.
 An informal resolution may be initiated if the reporting individual requests an informal resolution, and the Equity Officers concur that informal resolution is appropriate.
 The College will not compel a reporting or responding individual to engage in informal resolutions.
 Participation is voluntary and the parties can request to end their participation at any time.
-However, even if the Informal Resolution option ends, the Director of Title IX may determine that additional remedies-based steps (e.g., community remedies involving targeted training, coaching, corrective action, etc.) are appropriate without the participation of the parties.
+However, even if the Informal Resolution option ends, the Director of Equity and Title IX Coordinator may determine that additional remedies-based steps (e.g., community remedies involving targeted training, coaching, corrective action, etc.) are appropriate without the participation of the parties.
+These remedies are intended to provide awareness and prevention education to the broader community to deter similar incidents of harassment, discrimination and retaliation from occurring within the campus community.

 F. Information-Gathering and Communication of Outcomes

-The Equity Officers or designee(s) will determine the outcome after reviewing the information gathered.
+The Equity Officers or designated individual(s) will determine the outcome after reviewing the information gathered.
 An Equity Officer will communicate the outcome and sanctions, if applicable, to the individuals.

 G. Corrective Action

-Corrective action for students may include, but is not limited to: education, training, Dean of Student Wellness assessment, coaching, warnings, reprimands, privilege and/or access restrictions, no contact and/or no trespass directives, restitution, behavioral agreements, delay of a diploma or degree, denial of a diploma or degree, probation, suspension, expulsion, and/or ineligibility for re-admission.
+Corrective action for students may include, but are not limited to: education, training, Dean of Student Wellness assessment, coaching, warnings, reprimands, privilege and/or access restrictions, no contact and/or no trespass directives, restitution, behavioral agreements, delay of a diploma or degree, probation, suspension, expulsion, and/or ineligibility for re-admission or employment.

 H. Specific Procedures for Tenured Faculty Members